Robert W. Baird Increases ICON Public (NASDAQ:ICLR) Price Target to $362.00

-ICON Public (NASDAQ:ICLR – Free Report) had its target price upped by Robert W. Baird from $345.00 to $362.00 in a report released on Thursday, Benzinga reports.
-The firm currently has an outperform rating on the medical research company’s stock.
+ICON Public (NASDAQ:ICLR – Free Report) had its price objective upped by Robert W. Baird from $345.00 to $362.00 in a research report sent to investors on Thursday morning, Benzinga reports.
+The brokerage currently has an outperform rating on the medical research company’s stock.

-Other equities research analysts have also issued research reports about the company.
-Truist Financial increased their price target on ICON Public from $357.00 to $367.00 and gave the stock a buy rating in a research note on Friday, February 23rd.
-Mizuho reiterated a buy rating and issued a $346.00 price target on shares of ICON Public in a research note on Thursday.
-JPMorgan Chase & Co. raised their price objective on ICON Public from $295.00 to $330.00 and gave the company an overweight rating in a research report on Wednesday, December 20th.
-Citigroup raised their price objective on ICON Public from $300.00 to $315.00 and gave the company a buy rating in a research report on Monday, December 11th.
-Finally, Evercore ISI raised their price objective on ICON Public from $325.00 to $350.00 and gave the company an outperform rating in a research report on Friday, February 23rd.
-One analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of Moderate Buy and an average price target of $319.45.
+A number of other analysts also recently commented on ICLR.
+Truist Financial increased their price objective on shares of ICON Public from $357.00 to $367.00 and gave the company a buy rating in a report on Friday, February 23rd.
+JPMorgan Chase & Co. raised their price target on shares of ICON Public from $295.00 to $330.00 and gave the stock an overweight rating in a report on Wednesday, December 20th.
+Barclays raised their price target on shares of ICON Public from $325.00 to $355.00 and gave the stock an overweight rating in a report on Friday, February 23rd.
+Evercore ISI increased their price objective on shares of ICON Public from $325.00 to $350.00 and gave the stock an outperform rating in a research report on Friday, February 23rd.
+Finally, Mizuho reaffirmed a buy rating and set a $346.00 price objective on shares of ICON Public in a research report on Thursday.
+One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $319.45.

 ICON Public Trading Up 1.8 %

-ICON Public (NASDAQ:ICLR – Get Free Report) last issued its quarterly earnings results on Wednesday, February 21st.
-The medical research company reported $3.40 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.27 by $0.13.
-ICON Public had a return on equity of 11.42% and a net margin of 7.54%.
-The business had revenue of $2.07 billion during the quarter, compared to analyst estimates of $2.08 billion.
-Sell-side analysts forecast that ICON Public will post 14.4 EPS for the current year.
+ICON Public (NASDAQ:ICLR – Get Free Report) last released its quarterly earnings results on Wednesday, February 21st.
+The medical research company reported $3.40 earnings per share for the quarter, topping the consensus estimate of $3.27 by $0.13.
+The firm had revenue of $2.07 billion during the quarter, compared to the consensus estimate of $2.08 billion.
+ICON Public had a net margin of 7.54% and a return on equity of 11.42%.
+As a group, equities analysts forecast that ICON Public will post 14.4 EPS for the current fiscal year.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-Liontrust Investment Partners LLP increased its holdings in ICON Public by 108.4% during the third quarter.
-Liontrust Investment Partners LLP now owns 89,860 shares of the medical research company’s stock valued at $22,129,000 after buying an additional 46,739 shares during the period.
-Kornitzer Capital Management Inc. KS increased its holdings in ICON Public by 50.7% during the fourth quarter.
-Kornitzer Capital Management Inc. KS now owns 74,820 shares of the medical research company’s stock valued at $21,179,000 after buying an additional 25,160 shares during the period.
-State of Tennessee Treasury Department increased its holdings in ICON Public by 4.9% during the fourth quarter.
-State of Tennessee Treasury Department now owns 155,797 shares of the medical research company’s stock valued at $44,101,000 after buying an additional 7,270 shares during the period.
-CIBC Private Wealth Group LLC increased its holdings in ICON Public by 0.9% during the fourth quarter.
-CIBC Private Wealth Group LLC now owns 695,932 shares of the medical research company’s stock valued at $196,998,000 after buying an additional 6,331 shares during the period.
-Finally, Cullen Investment Group LTD. purchased a new position in ICON Public during the fourth quarter valued at approximately $1,620,000.
-Institutional investors own 95.61% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+GAMMA Investing LLC boosted its position in ICON Public by 22.5% in the 1st quarter.
+GAMMA Investing LLC now owns 174 shares of the medical research company’s stock valued at $58,000 after buying an additional 32 shares during the period.
+First Horizon Advisors Inc. boosted its position in ICON Public by 10.9% in the 1st quarter.
+First Horizon Advisors Inc. now owns 551 shares of the medical research company’s stock valued at $118,000 after buying an additional 54 shares during the period.
+Laurel Wealth Advisors Inc. boosted its position in ICON Public by 2.0% in the 1st quarter.
+Laurel Wealth Advisors Inc. now owns 2,708 shares of the medical research company’s stock valued at $658,000 after buying an additional 54 shares during the period.
+Pinnacle Bancorp Inc. boosted its position in ICON Public by 110.0% in the 4th quarter.
+Pinnacle Bancorp Inc. now owns 105 shares of the medical research company’s stock valued at $30,000 after buying an additional 55 shares during the period.
+Finally, Steph & Co. boosted its position in ICON Public by 4.6% in the 3rd quarter.
+Steph & Co. now owns 1,670 shares of the medical research company’s stock valued at $411,000 after buying an additional 73 shares during the period.
+Hedge funds and other institutional investors own 95.61% of the company’s stock.

 About ICON Public